 Learn more about me!

-Oludara has a Master of Social Work from University of Southern California, and a Bachelor of Arts in Print Journalism with a Minor in Women’s Studies from Hofstra University.
+Oludara holds a Master of Social Work from the University of Southern California (USC) and a Bachelor of Arts in Print Journalism with a Minor in Women’s Studies from Hofstra University.